Simply Bangkok to Hanoi

 Day 9-In Ho Chi Minh City; free time to visit Cu Chi Tunnels or Mekong Delta

-Today is free for you to choose from a number of options.
-You may wish to visit the remarkable Reunification Palace and the emotive War Remnants Museum, which contains a fascinating, and at times chilling reminder of the cost of what the Vietnamese refer to as the American War.
+Today you're free to choose from several optional activities.
+You might like to visit the remarkable Reunification Palace and the emotive War Remnants Museum, which contains a fascinating, and at times chilling reminder of the cost of what the Vietnamese refer to as the American War.
 Or perhaps browse the bustling stalls of the Binh Tay Market, the largest wholesale market in southern Vietnam and a fabulous place to stroll and meet the locals.
+Another option is to visit the infamous Cu Chi Tunnels, an underground command base which was a major part of the 1968 Tet Offensive.
+If you're up to experiencing the claustrophobic conditions the Viet Cong lived in, there's the opportunity to crawl through a small, specially adapted section of the tunnels.

 10

-This morning we transfer to the airport for our short flight to Danang in Central Vietnam.
-On arrival in Danang we will continue our journey by charter bus to Hoi An.
-On our way we pass the popular beach resort of My Khe, better known as China Beach, an area that during the Vietnam War was popular with the American GIs on RnR.
-Given the early hour of our arrival at the hotel we might not be able to check-in so we plan to store our bags, have breakfast (not included) then embark on a walking tour of Hoi An.
-First colonized by the Portuguese in the 16th century, by the 17th and 18th centuries Hoi An had become one of the busiest international trading posts in southeast Asia and, even today, it still retains the engaging charm of a medieval port, with many of its old buildings superbly preserved.
-Highlights include the Phuc Kien Assembly Hall, a pagoda dedicated to the worship of Buddha originally built by the Vietnamese people in the 16th century and the 400 year old Japanese covered bridge.
-We end at the colourful riverside market, a perfect setting for exploring, the rest of the day is free to enjoy as you wish.
+This morning, we transfer to the airport for our short flight to Danang in Central Vietnam.
+On arrival in Danang, we'll continue by charter bus to Hoi An.
+Given the early hour of our arrival, we might not be able to check in at our hotel so we plan to store our bags, have breakfast (not included) then embark on a walking tour of Hoi An.
+First colonized by the Portuguese in the 16th century, Hoi An became one of the busiest international trading posts in southeast Asia and it retains the charm of a medieval port.
+Highlights include the Phuc Kien Assembly Hall, a pagoda dedicated to the worship of Buddha and the 400-year-old Japanese bridge.
+We'll finish up at the colourful riverside market, a perfect setting for exploring and the rest of the day is free to enjoy as you wish.

 11